as adopted by the AER General Assembly 19 November 2020

 11.1 The President prepares the work and all the decisions of the Executive Board.

-The President represents the organization in all external relations.
+The President represents the organisation in all external relations.

 Notwithstanding the Vice President Treasurer’s financial responsibility, the President remains fully responsible overall.